 The legislation and regulations above are most relevant to recreation on public lands, however, you may also wish to become familiar with the following:

 - Wildlife Act

-If you wish to develop, take over the maintenance, or reclaim any recreation infrastructure or impacted areas on public lands, please contact AEP for details.
-See:
+Connect with AEP if you wish to develop, take over the maintenance, or reclaim any recreation infrastructure or impacted areas on public lands: Environment and Parks Contacts.